Update on Hal's Clot

 Click here for more info on aspirin than you ever thought you’d want.

 IMO, aspirin is a must for everyone, boomers especially.
-Bloomberg did an article in 2013 stating that if we all knew how well aspirin worked to stop all manner of illness and took it everyday, we’d break the pension system because we’d live so long.
+Bloomberg did an article in 2013 stating that if we boomers knew how well aspirin worked to stop all manner of illness and took it everyday, we’d break the pension system because we’d live so long.
 (If there’s a paywall, hit reply or comment below and I’ll send you the article.)

 HOW TO TAKE ASPIRIN

-This is how we take it to mitigate any potential stomach issues:
+This is how we take it:

-Add 1/2 tsp baking soda which acts as a buffer.
+Add 1/2 tsp baking soda to buffer.

 He’s fine, no pain, no clots.
 If we weren’t still taking Ignatia for anxiety, we’d both be anxious that this could happen again.
-But Georgi’s research says aspirin will keep the clots at bay.
+Georgi’s research says aspirin will keep the clots at bay.
 Hal’s planning to have another ultrasound and I’ll update here.

 PS.
 Do you have questions about your health, don’t know where to look for answers now that Google has strangled the internet leaving only useless ConMed results… want to know what can you do NOW at home?
 Join my FREE weekly 45-min Q&A zoom calls.
 Hit reply or comment below, I will send you the sign on info!